matteomasi/CWM1-matlab/README.md

 ## Usage

-CWM1-MATLAB basically consists of a main function `cwm1.m` which can be called as follows:
+To run a simulation, the function `cwm1.m` can be called as follows:

 ```matlab
 C = cwm1(dt,params,init_cond)